Garden-based learning: Increased nutrition awareness

 Research indicates that youth who participate in garden-based learning programs increase their consumption of fresh fruits and vegetables, and gain new enthusiasm for fresh, nutritious vegetables they grow.
 It is the physical act of having the students' plant their own fruits and vegetables that gives them ownership and gets them more involved in their learning.
 Students can then learn about the nutritional values of food and multiple ways to prepare their own products in healthy ways to further progress their awareness of health issues.
 These two examples of physical acts of learning are what motivate healthier eating choices in and outside of the school setting.

 Student Health

 Teachers also regarded the garden to be very effective at enhancing academic performance, physical activity, language arts, and healthy eating habits.
 Garden-based learning attempts to combat obesity by introducing students to healthy foods and providing opportunities to for outside experiential learning.
 Gardening intervention in schools may also aid in the improved health of children for the simple reason that students get 20% or more of their daily food intake from school depending on their socioeconomic backgrounds; families with lower income depending on school lunch even more than others.

 Students and teachers have also reported that using GBL programs reduce stress.
 Reducing stress can result in increased mental health and boosted immune system.
 A boosted immune system means that the human body is stronger and heals more efficiently.
 This could help patients recovering from all diseases, wounds, illnesses and more.
-Hospitals and Primary care facilities would be an ideal spot to incorporate garden based learning.